 Sanctioning Guidelines for Sexual Assault

-The University of Iowa strives to create a respectful, safe, and non-threatening environment for its students, faculty, staff, and lawful visitors.
-The policy on Sexual Misconduct Involving Students sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual misconduct incidents.
-Sexual misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, threats, coercion, or manipulation.
-The term includes sexual assault, sexual harassment, sexual exploitation, and sexual intimidation
+The University of Iowa strives to create a respectful, safe, and welcoming environment for students, faculty, staff, and visitors.
+The Sexual Harassment and Sexual Misconduct Policy sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual harassment, sexual misconduct, and related retaliation.

-When a student is found responsible for sexual assault, one form of prohibited sexual misconduct, the following sanctioning guidelines will be utilized.
-In all cases the sanctions assigned to a student found responsible will depend on the full context in which the offense takes place.
-The Dean of Students is expected to use judgment in applying sanctioning guidelines.
+When a student is found responsible for sexual assault, the following guidelines will be utilized by the Sanctioning Administrator, which in student cases is typically the Director of Student Accountability.
+In all cases, the sanctions assigned to a student found responsible will depend on the full context in which the offense takes place.
+The Sanctioning Administrator is expected to use judgment in applying these sanctioning guidelines.

 Sexual Assault Sanctioning

-Sexual assault is one form of sexual misconduct.
-Students who commit sexual assault, as defined in the university policy on Sexual Misconduct Involving Students will experience serious repercussions.
+Students who are found responsible for committing sexual assault as defined in the Sexual Harassment and Sexual Misconduct Policy will experience serious repercussions.

-Sanctions for non-consensual sexual intercourse will normally range from multi-semester suspension to expulsion from the university, with expulsion being the most likely sanction.
+Sanctions for rape, statutory rape, and incest will normally range from multi-semester suspension to expulsion from the university, with expulsion being the most likely sanction.

-Sanctions for attempted sexual intercourse will normally range from probation to expulsion.
+Sanctions for attempted rape, attempted statutory rape, and attempted incest will normally range from probation to expulsion.

-Sanctions for non-consensual sexual touching will normally range from probation to expulsion from the university.
+Sanctions for fondling or attempted fondling will normally range from probation to expulsion from the university.